 The school dynamics themselves were different too.
 There weren’t individual groups like there were in my hometown, either. everyone fit into the same brackets and dressed the way you’d expect them to—chavs with their collars up, emos in their dark jeans, sporty kids in their Nike Airs—but they blended beyond those separations and cross-mingled.
 It was a game-changer for me.
 I acquired a wide variety of friends and found myself fitting in with most people in that school.
 I liked to smoke and drink beers with the lads while the sun set across the baron fields, I liked rock music and drum & bass and rap and RnB.
 I truly, for the first time, found myself.
 I ditched all conformity to set groups, and forged myself, my friend group, and my interests, in a unique and unexpected way.

 In the end, I did ‘okay’ in school.
 I did okay enough to get into a sixth-form back in my home town without having to mess around with re-sits and all that rubbish.
-In the end though, formal education just wasn’t for me.
+Couple of B’s and A’s, a multitude of C’s.
+Alas, formal education just wasn’t for me.
 I stayed long enough to meet the girl I’d spend my life with, and we both left to go into full time work.

 TO BE CONTINUED